dxzl/swiftmix-sharp/Readme.txt

 Important!
 If you are building the installer, you must set the target to "Release" and "x86"!

-To buils with installer, right-click the "SwiftMiX Installer" project and choose "Rebuild" The SwiftMiX.msi Windows installer will be in "SwiftMiX Installer\Release"
+To build with installer, first right-click the "SwiftMiX" project and choose "Rebuild", then right-click the "SwiftMiX Installer" project and choose "Rebuild".
+The SwiftMiX.msi Windows installer will be in "SwiftMiX Installer\Release".

 Questions?
 Contact author: dxzl@live.com